Freedom in the World

 The Dominican Republic’s bicameral National Congress consists of the 32-member Senate and the 183-member Chamber of Deputies, with members of both chambers elected to four-year terms.

-The PLD’s Danilo Medina was victorious in the presidential election held on May 20, 2012, winning 51 percent of the vote and defeating PRD candidate Hipólito Mejia; Fernández was barred by the constitution from seeking another consecutive term.
-Medina took office in August, pledging to reduce poverty, improve the country’s educational system, and expand infrastructure projects.
+The PLD’s Danilo Medina was victorious in the 2012 presidential election, winning 51 percent of the vote and defeating PRD candidate Hipólito Mejía.
+Former president Leonel Fernández of the PLD, who served two terms from 1996 to 2000 and 2004 to 2012, was barred by the constitution from seeking a consecutive term.
+Medina won on a platform to reduce poverty, improve the country’s educational system, fight corruption, and expand infrastructure projects.

-Since the mid-1990s, Dominican politics have been defined by competition between the PLD, the opposition PRD, and the smaller PRSC.
+There are many active political parties and they are able to freely participate in debate and discussions, but Dominican politics have been defined by competition between the PLD, the opposition PRD, and the smaller PRSC since the mid-1990s.

 C. Functioning of Government: 9 / 12